Venture Capital Economics with Public Market Liquidity

 This strategy of portfolio composition is known as “venture capital economics”.
 Big returns on a few investments in the portfolio drive the returns for the whole portfolio.

 A venture fund cannot change its mind about an investment once it’s been made due to the same illiquidity constraints.
-There is no way for a venture fund to liquidate or reduce their their investment even if presented with new information.
+There is no way for a venture fund to liquidate or reduce their investment even if presented with new information.

-Typically venture funds won’t invest in direct competitors to a portfolio company to avoid conflicts of interest (this decouples at the latest stages of private investment, but not series A/B/C).
+Typically venture funds won’t invest in direct competitors to a portfolio company to avoid conflicts of interest (this decouples at the latest stages of private investment, but typically not series A/B/C).
 This means that venture firms will invest in only one company within a competitive space, even if the space is big enough for multiple successful companies.
 Venture investors must choose either Uber or Lyft.
 Facebook or Linkedin.
 Pandora or Spotify.
 Postmates or Doordash.
 This is risky in that it doesn’t accommodate diversification as a way of hedging risk.

 If we thought an investment could be 10x, and we discover while we’re up 2x that upside is capped at 2.5x, we can take our profits and move on.
 On the other hand, if an investment is down 50%, we can sell and get half our invested capital back.
 Many venture funds attempt to do this by salvaging the companies, but this is usually a laborious process.
 When we choose to cut our losses, we can do so overnight with minimal headache.